ramnar/cmdreference/kubernetes/development.md

 # Steps to do after changing the code

-## To build a specific subsection of code in kubernetes
+## To build a specific subsection of code in kubernetes(relative to root directory)

 make WHAT=cmd/kubectl

-## To run unit test on a single package
+## To run unit test on a single package(relative to root directory)

 make test WHAT=./staging/src/k8s.io/kubectl/pkg/cmd/create GOFLAGS="-v"